 After a series of murders in the Hollow and several disappearances in the Rukongai district, it is revealed that the Quincy were actually alive.
 To jog their memory, the Quincy are an order of reishi-manipulating human mediums who kill Hollows rather than purify them like the Soul Society.
 They are thought to have been killed by the Society en masse 1,000 years ago, with the exception of the Ishida family.

-The anime's Japanese voice actors include members who did not appear in the anime, but are reprising their roles from the Bleach: Brave Souls game.
+The Japanese voice actors for the anime include members who did not appear in the anime but are reprising their roles from the game Bleach: Brave Souls.

 Source: ANN